ElektraInitiative/PermaplanT/doc/tests/README.md

 System testing will include end-to-end testing of the application to ensure overall functionality and user experience.
 This will include testing of all features, navigation, and error handling.

-- Test scenarios must be derived from functional requirements and use cases.
+- System test scenarios must be derived from functional requirements and use cases.
-- Testers must perform End-to-End testing of the software, including all user workflows and system integrations.
+- Manual system tests are documented in [`doc/tests/manual/protocol.md`](./manual/protocol.md).
+- Automated system tests (e2e tests) can be found in [`e2e/`](../../e2e/README.md).
 - Exploratory testing techniques must be utilized to uncover potential issues and edge cases.

 ### 4. Performance Testing